-3. Results
+3 Results

-We checked the entire splices of Sites 925, 926, 927, 928 and 929 for the last 5 Ma.
-Most of the changes in the published splice tables were minor although several, such as the one illustrated in Fig. 3, were large enough to affect age models based on orbital tuning.
+We checked the entire splices of sites 925, 926, 927, 928 and 929 for the last 5 Myr.
+Most of the changes in the published splice tables were minor, although several, such as the one illustrated in Fig. 3, were large enough to affect age models based on orbital tuning.
 Data from samples outside of the revised splices were aligned with the splice based on stretching and squeezing of the out-of-splice data.
-Mapping pairs to convert depths outside of the splice to the composite depth are provided in supplemental files.
-For the interval spanning 0 to 5 Ma we compiled 5533 benthic $\delta^{18}$ O isotope measurements from Bickert et al. (1997), deMenocal et al. (1997), Tiedemann and Franz (1997), Shackleton and Hall (1997), Billups et al (1998) and Tiedemann and Franz (1997).
+Mapping pairs to convert depths outside of the splice to the composite depth are provided in the Supplement.
+For the interval spanning 0 to 5 Ma we compiled 5533 benthic δ^{18} O isotope measurements from Bickert et al. (1997), deMenocal et al. (1997), Tiedemann and Franz (1997), Shackleton and Hall (1997), Billups et al. (1998) and Tiedemann and Franz (1997).
 Data were plotted on the updated age model for Site 926.
 Data from all of the sites are compared with one another and a smoothed curve (Gaussian filter) combining all of the sites is compared to LR04 in Fig. 8.
-Data tables for core offsets, splices, and age models are available as supplemental files to this publication.
+Data tables for core offsets, splices, and age models are available at: https://doi.pangaea.de/10.1594/PANGAEA.870873.

-Agreement amongst the different Ceara Rise Sites is good in terms of the shapes of the curves while there is a spread in absolute values.
+Agreement amongst the different Ceara Rise sites is good in terms of the shapes of the curves, while there is a spread in absolute values.
 This is likely due to the water depths at the different sites, which ranged from 3040 m at Site 925 to 4355 m at Site 929.
-Offsets in benthic oxygen isotope data between Site 925 and Site 929 in some intervals (e.g. 3.6 to 4.5 Ma) have been suggested to indicate a relatively warmer and saltier NADW than today (Billups et al. 1997).
+Offsets in benthic oxygen isotope data between Site 925 and Site 929 in some intervals (e.g., 3.6 to 4.5 Ma) have been suggested to indicate a relatively warmer and saltier North Atlantic Deep Water than today (Billups et al., 1997).